 Bills, Rex E., The Rulership Book (USA, American Federation of Astrologers, 1971)

-Roddick, Anita, Body And Soul: Profits with Principles—The Amazing Success Story of Anita Roddick and The Body Shop (Three Rivers Press, 1994)
+Roddick, Anita, Body And Soul: Profits with Principles—The Amazing Success Story of Anita Roddick and The Body Shop (affiliate link) (Three Rivers Press, 1994)

 Roderick, Timothy, Wicca: A Year & a Day: 366 Days of Spiritual Practice in the Craft of the Wise (Llewellyn, St. Paul, 2005).